Cognition Envelopes for Bounded Decision Making in Autonomous UAS Operations: Validating Cognition Envelopes

 \section{Validating Cognition Envelopes}

-Validating the effectiveness of a Cognition Envelope capability, especially a probabilistic one such \psar, is non-trivial because its performance depends not only on algorithmic correctness but also on how well it captures operational constraints, mission dynamics, and less tangible concepts such as human expectations.
+Establishing and validating the effectiveness of a Cognition Envelope, especially one that includes probabilistic safeguards such as \psar, is non-trivial because performance depends not only on algorithmic correctness but also on how well the model captures operational constraints, mission dynamics, and less tangible concepts such as human expectations.
 Traditional unit tests are insufficient for such systems, as correctness cannot be assessed solely through input–output verification.
 Instead, validation must rely on large-scale simulations that capture environmental variability, operational constraints, and the interaction between autonomous reasoning and human oversight.
-We therefore set up the validation process as an experiment guided by the following research question: \\[2pt] \textbf{Does the \psar probabilistic Cognition Envelope provide adequate safeguards against inappropriate decisions made by foundational LLM and VLM models within the Clue Analysis Pipeline?}
+We therefore set up the validation process guided by the following research questions. \\[2pt] \textbf{RQ1:} Which stages of CAP’s decision-making process require \emph{external} cognition checks as part of the Cognition Envelope, beyond CAP’s internal meta-reasoning? \\[2pt] \textbf{RQ2: } How effectively do Cognition Envelope safeguards enforce autonomy constraints when evaluating CAP-generated decisions?